-Since it has been printed in the magazine, I am now able to share it with you.
+Since it has been printed in the magazine.

-It is one of those research summaries that I have done a number of times and fitness professionals have liked them.
+It is one of those research summaries I have done several times, and fitness professionals have liked them.

 Lower Abdominal Hollowing During Prone Hip Extension May Prevent Hamstring Injuries